Technology-Snail/MySnail/README.md

  - MySnail Chat, so you can add other people with the extension to your friends list and you will be able to see their snail if you are on the same site (they can turn off this option for privacy reasons if they want).
 You can click your snail and an empty word bubble will appear above it that you can type in.
 Hit enter and your friends see the word bubble above your snail, so you can talk to each other through your snails!
 A simple but hilariously fun way to communicate, especially when collaborating on a project.
 (Technical note: _"On the same site" refers to the same domain, not an exact URL.  `earth.google.com` is separate from `mail.google.com`, but `earth.google.com/hello` is the same as `earth.google.com/hi` and `earth.google.com`._)
  - An available pro plan, involving the following:
  - Have **multiple snails** at a time on a site!
- - **Customise and save** multiple snails, with all your snails synced across Chrome!
+ - **Customize and save** multiple snails, with all your snails synced across Chrome!
  - The snails may have discoidal shells (like all of them have now) _OR_ **turret shells**, so you can have a greater variety of snail types!
  - The snails may not only be at the bottom of the page but also **on the walls and the ceiling**! (optional)
  - ***More!*** (_TBD, potentially AI stuff...._)